stevepurdie/saap-docs/content/legal-documents/gtc.md

     1. After the payment period expires, STAKATER has the right to discontinue Services or terminate the Agreement without notice or compensation.
 The Customer will be charged for STAKATER's expenses related to any adjustments, debt collection costs, court and legal fees.

-    1. The Customer is not authorized to assert or lodge a settlement on invalidated Services due to the non compliane of the Customer.
+    1. The Customer is not authorized to assert or lodge a settlement on invalidated Services due to the non compliance of the Customer.

     1. STAKATER may change its service charges within thirty (30) day's notice, effective at the end of the following month unless a term commitment has been agreed between STAKATER and Customer.
 For term commitment contracts, charges shall be locked for the agreed term.
 However, early termination or exit charges shall be applicable for any Customer who wishes to exercise premature termination.